guillaumeeb/big-data-frameworks-on-pbs/Readme.md

 ### Other tools

 For seeing historycal job, you can also start the spark history server using $SPARK_HOME/sbin/start-history-server.sh.
-Don't forget to load the jdk 8 module first: module load jdk/1.8.0_74.
+Do nott forget to load spark module first.